rck/jmp/README.md

 `jump` is used to add "bookmarks" and does not learn.
-I always forgot how to add new bookmarks and the ones I had were ugly, like "utils" for my development copy of "drbd-utils", and "usutils", for the "upstream version.".
+I always forgot how to add new bookmarks and the ones I had were ugly, like "utils" for my development copy of "drbd-utils", and "usutils", for the "upstream version".
 I remember parts of a path better than bookmarks.

 `autojump` is closer to what `jmp` does, but for my taste it has too much "auto magic".
 If overwrites various shell commands to learn every directory you `cd` into.